ctmm-initiative/ctmmweb/README.md

 1. Install [the latest R](https://www.r-project.org/).

-    Note R 3.4 bring some big changes, so it's better to upgrade all the existing packages if you have earlier version installed.
+    Note R 3.4 bring some big changes, so it's better to upgrade all the existing packages if you have earlier version installed. ggplot2 3.0 also have some breaking changes and more warnings, please upgrade ggplot2 to 3.0 as the app can only be compatible with the latest stable release.

     [RStudio](https://www.rstudio.com/products/rstudio/download/) is not required but recommended.